hnla/style-modules/README.md

-# Style Modules - BuddyPress styling Snippets Library
+# Style Modules - BuddyPress Styling Snippets Library
 **BP Style Modules - a test repo to explore the proposed style library for the BuddyPress project**
 ----------------------------------------------------------------------------------------------